iremkapucuoglu/p4b-website/content/en/docs/alphashape.md

 ##### Routing algorithms- Public Transport:

-Since public transport isochrone requires a combination of different data types it has more complexity than the other isochrone modes. (the region’s sidewalks, bikeways, scheduled public transport services…).
+Since public transport isochrone requires a combination of different data types (sidewalks, bikeways, public transport schedules, etc.) it has more complexity than the other isochrone modes.

-You can think this dataset is a collection of GTFS and OSM data through the R5 engine(Rapid Realistic Routing on Real-world and Reimagined networks) and intersection with the GOAT Database for the POI’s and population.
-We require this intersection since the R5 does not provide any information about the reached amenities, such as point of interest and population, the grid is intersected with the amenity data from the GOAT database.
+The data used is a combination of GTFS and OSM data through the R5 engine(Rapid Realistic Routing on Real-world and Reimagined networks).
+The routing results are intersected with population and POI’s from the GOAT database.
 R5 is the routing engine for Conveyal, a web-based system that allows users to create transportation scenarios and evaluate them in terms of cumulative opportunities accessibility indicators.
-This figure on the below represents the grid interpolation with travel time cost from R5 engine:
+This figure on the below represents the grid interpolation with travel time cost from the R5 engine:

 <img src="\images\docs\technical_documentation\alphashape\r5_en.webp" alt="r5 isochrone" style="max-height:350px;"/>